JanethL/project-1-example/README.md

 }

 ```
-// create a join() function to print player's block position to the field.
-It copies the players position into the field.
+- create a join() function to print player's block position to the field.
+It copies the players position into the field

 ```javascript
 function join(field, player){